-Charlie rounded the corner to Main, plowing through the professionals pouring out of the Maddox building.
+Douglas rounded the corner to Main, plowing through the professionals pouring out of the Maddox building.
 He was going to make it; only one city block left and it was a short side.

 The bright orange cones would not have stopped him, but the caution tape was at ankle, waist, and eye level.
 They were repairing the sidewalk and directing foot traffic across the street.
 He didn’t have time.

 His eyes darted for a way as his feet continued to move.

 Subway, had two exits, one on Third and the other on Second.

 He half-jumped the steps and half-slid the rails down; more a control fall than anything else.
 God, who would have thought he would be doing parkour?
 He forgot to breathe during the distance across tiles between the staircases.
 He gasp a new breath as he faced the second set of stairs, trying to ignore the digital clock above letting the commuters know it was 5:07.
 He had failed at everything he had ever tried unless it was a total deadend, like his job at the coffee shop.